Octopus AIM VCTs – Breedon

 The manager

 The Octopus AIM VCTs are managed by the Octopus Quoted Companies team, which includes some of the most experienced AIM-focused fund managers in the market.
-Together, they look after £1.9 billion across all Octopus products (30 June 2024).
+Together, they look after nearly £1.5 billion across all Octopus products (September 2025).

-Headed by Richard Power and Kate Tidbury, the team of 14 conducts hundreds of company meetings each year to help identify what they believe are the best investment opportunities.
-This level of activity is likely to be hard to replicate by competitors and could be a real advantage in busy, competitive markets.
-The dedicated investment resource is a key differentiator for the Octopus AIM VCTs, in our view.
+Headed by Richard Power and Kate Tidbury, the team of 14 conducts hundreds of company meetings each year – a level of activity competitors might struggle to match and which could be an advantage in sourcing and analysing new investment opportunities.

 Investment strategy